Lessons from the Past

 How did this experience affect how you see yourself today?

-We don’t always realize how much our past has written into our present — into our behaviors, beliefs, and boundaries.
-This part of the journey is about naming the moments that shaped you and learning how to carry the lessons forward without carrying the weight.
+We don’t always realize how much our past has been writing into our present — into our behaviors, beliefs, and boundaries (or lack there of).
+This part of your journey is about naming these moments that have shaped you and learning how to carry these lessons moving forward.